pluto244/calculator/README.md

 # calculator
-simple calculator on web-page with js code and css ctyle
+simple calculator on web-page with js html and css